Kristina01111000/Drws_site/README.md

 4/17
 - Make the podcast info for coming out june 21stish https://thelaurajanelaytonshow.com/ -> need the new copy of the book
 - He did two other podcasts last week, get info for them
--  He will send me edits for the documentary email -> try to send on monday or tuesday
 - Change wellness check to underline next to  1x , 2x, etc over to right
 	- https://growingholistically.com/wellness-check/
 - Added check spam to register page -> make check spam bold